 Between the two world wars Emmy FitzWalter, Brook FitzWalter’s aunt, made significant improvements to the gardens, notably the woodland garden with its rockwork and pool.
 But during World War Two the house at Goodnestone was requisitioned by the military and when Brook and Margaret FitzWalter moved into the house in 1955 the gardens were in a derelict state.
 Four years later, in 1959, a disastrous fire destroyed the roof and upper two storeys of the house and the rebuilding took 18 months.

-Work on the gardens did not begin in earnest until the mid-1960s and the restoration and expansion to their present standard has primarily been the work of Margaret FitzWalter.
-In the process she has created what many visitors regard to be one of the outstanding country gardens in England.
+Work on the gardens did not begin in earnest until the mid-1960s and the restoration and expansion to their present standard was primarily the work of Margaret FitzWalter.
+In the process she created what many visitors regard to be one of the outstanding country gardens in England.

 The gardens cover roughly fifteen acres.
-They are maintained by Paul Bagshaw and three part time ladies.
+They are maintained by Paul Bagshaw and three part time assistants.